parthsaraswat/parthsaraswat.github.io/_posts/2020-08-27-writing-process.md

 ![proc](/assets/images/posts/post5/procedural.png)

-The post now has ideas and links between them, but is is still far from complete.
+The post now has ideas and links between them, but it is still far from complete.
 Outlining is all about taking your mind-map and giving it procedural structure.
 I like to use a whiteboard and a classic intro-body-conclusion split.
 Here's a whiteboard outline of my last post.
 It's... messy to say the least.

 ![outline](/assets/images/posts/post5/outline.jpg)